BosEriko/dotfiles/markdown/readme/vivaldi.md

 - [x] Set as default browser

 ## Themes
-Set your theme as Blueprint (Dark).
+Set your theme as [Dracula 2](https://themes.vivaldi.net/themes/V6kJN6LJWXP).

 ## Note
 Be sure to sync it!